-The director of the AQA, or a professional member of the AQA's staff, will support the audit panel.
+The Executive Director of AQA, or a professional member of AQA's staff, will support the audit panel.

 Potential audit panel members are asked to disclose whether they, or any person closely related to them, have any associations with the university to be audited currently or within the last five years.